Connect

 • Slow down.
 Put your fork down in between bites and take the time to savor what’s in your mouth.
 What’s the rush?
 Meals are a lot more enjoyable when we actually take the time to appreciate our food.
 Slowing down also helps us feel when we’re full and avoid becoming uncomfortably stuffed.

-3. Be Present
+3. Be Fully Present While Eating

 The practice of mindful eating is a lot like meditation.
 When you’re first starting out, it might be hard to remember or to keep your mind focused on the food you’re eating.
 Don’t beat yourself up when you catch yourself on your phone at breakfast.
 Like meditation, simply notice when you’re distracted and bring your attention back to your food.
 It might take time, but eventually it will get easier and mindful eating will become a habit.